 1. The QA agent

-Before: after building an event, someone goes through the entire setup by hand.
+Before: After building an event, someone goes through the entire setup by hand.
 Speaker bio, event date, registration form, CRM campaign connection.
 One wrong setting sends a broken confirmation email to 500 registrants or pushes the wrong leads to the wrong Salesforce campaign.
 Someone has to check that manually.

-After: the event marketer writes the QA checklist in plain English and the platform executes it before launch.
+After: The event marketer writes the QA checklist in plain English and the platform executes it before launch.
 It checks each item, and flags what is wrong.
 She doesn’t have to find the mistake in the speaker bio because the platform can surface it before anyone else sees it.

 2. Instant lead handoffs